Hair is complicated: Gravitational waves from stable and unstable boson-star mergers: Theory and computational framework

 We simulate the head-on collisions resulting from these initial data using the {\sc grchombo} code \cite{Clough:2015sqa, Radia:2021smk, Andrade:2021rbd} which evolves the Einstein equations in the CCZ4 formulation \cite{Alic:2011gg}.
 Our specific version of the CCZ4 equations is given in Sec.~2 of Ref.~\cite{Radia:2021smk} and is discretized using the {\it method of lines} with fourth-order finite differencing in space and a fourth-order Runge-Kutta scheme in time. {\sc grchombo} implements Berger-Rigoutsos adaptive-mesh refinement provided by the {\sc chombo} library \cite{chombo} and facilitates various tagging criteria for the grid generation as summarized in Sec.~3 of Ref.~\cite{Radia:2021smk}.
 In this paper, we utilize the scalar field $|\phi|$ and the conformal factor $\chi$ for regridding with their respective thresholds set to 0.3.
 We exploit the inherent axisymmetry of our BS binary configurations by reducing our computational domain from three to two spatial dimensions using the {\it modified cartoon method} in the form detailed in Ref.~\cite{Cook:2016soy}; cf.~also \cite{Alcubierre:1999ab,Pretorius:2004jg} as well as Appendix \ref{app:waveextraction} for our cartoon implementation of the wave extraction.
 This combination of mesh refinement and dimensional reduction enables us to simulate approximately 10\,000 simulations -- each utilizing two nodes (56 logical cores) and lasting approximately four hours.
 We employ a domain of length $512\,m^{-1}$ and a grid setup consisting of a nested set of $L=7$ refinement levels with grid spacing $\du x=1/(32\,m)$ on the innermost level, increasing by a factor 2 consecutively on each level further out.

 For the calibration of our numerical uncertainty, we have simulated a representative BS binary configuration with $\sigma=0.25\,M_{\rm Pl}$ and $\phicen=0.18\,M_{\rm Pl}$ using three resolutions, our default $N=256$ as well as two higher resolutions $N=512$ and $N=1024$.
 The result, displayed in Fig.~\ref{fig:conv_s025_a018}, demonstrates convergence between second and third order.
 We conservatively estimate the discretization error by assuming second-order convergence for the Richardson extrapolation and obtain a relative error of about $2.5\,\%$ for $N=256$.
-By fitting the energy values obtained at different extraction radii at order $1/R_{\rm ex}$, we find an additional uncertainty of $\sim 2\,\%$ at our fiducial $R_{\rm ex}=140\,m^{-1}$ resulting in a total error budget of $\sim 4.5\,\%$.
+By fitting the energy values obtained at different extraction radii with a polynomial in $1/R_{\rm ex}$ truncated at second order, we find an additional uncertainty of $\sim 2\,\%$ at our fiducial $R_{\rm ex}=140\,m^{-1}$ resulting in a total error budget of $\sim 4.5\,\%$.
+We have also monitored the constraint violations of our simulations as described in Appendix \ref{app:ham}.

 As a final test, we compare in Fig.~\ref{fig:3Dvs2DGW} the GW signal for a BS head-on collision for $\sigma=0.35\,M_{\rm Pl}$ and $|\phi_{\rm c}|=0.086\,M_{\rm Pl}$ calculated with our modified Cartoon approach with the result from a fully three-dimensional computation.
 The results agree within about a percent, commensurate with the uncertainty of the three-dimensional simulation \cite{Helfer:2021brt}.